14 Uncertainty

 sqrt(variance)

-We have thus estimated that the difference between \(\beta_2\) and \(\beta_3\) is 0.612, and that the standard error associated with this difference is 0.165.
-Again, we can check this “manual” result against the output of the hypotheses() function.
+We have thus estimated that the difference between \(\beta_2\) and \(\beta_3\) is 0.845, and that the standard error associated with this difference is 0.145.
+Again, checking this result against the output of the hypotheses() function shows that they are identical.

 hypotheses(mod, hypothesis = "b2 - b3 = 0")